neil-justin/calculator/README.md

 An online calculator that works with basic arithmetic operations and supports working with decimal numbers.

 ## Preview
-See the game for yourself by clicking [this](https://neil-justin.github.io/calculator/)
+Preview the calculator for yourself by clicking [this](https://neil-justin.github.io/calculator/)

 ![Calculator](calculator-preview.png)